jpreecedev/developerhandbook/src/pages/create-restful-api-authentication-using-web-api-jwt/index.md

 In this introduction we looked at creating a project using Web API to issue and authenticate Jwt (JSON Web Tokens).
 We created a simple endpoint to retrieve a list of books, and also added the ability to get a specific book/review and delete reviews in a RESTful way.

-This project is the foundation for subsequent posts that will explore creating a rich client side application, using modern JavaScript frameworks, which will enable authentication and authorization.
+This project is the foundation for subsequent posts that will explore creating a rich client-side application, using modern JavaScript frameworks, which will enable authentication and authorization.

+Would you like to learn more about writing more efficient code?
+Check out my post "[How to write more efficient and maintainable C# code](/c-sharp/how-to-write-more-efficient-and-maintainable-csharp-code/)".